Maacah f & m Biblical

 From an Irish surname, an Anglicized form of Ó Maoil Eoin

-meaning "descendent of a disciple of Saint JOHN
+meaning "descendant of a disciple of Saint John"

-MAMI f Japanese
+Mami f Japanese

 From Japanese 真 (ma)